-Contents of a lease agreement would be different for different types of leases.
-On the basis of different dimensions, there can be different leases like finance lease and operating lease, direct lease and sale and lease back lease, single investor and leveraged lease, and domestic and international lease.
+The contents of a lease agreement would be different for different leases.
+There can be various leases based on different dimensions like a finance lease and operating lease, direct lease and sale and leaseback lease, single investor and leveraged lease and domestic and international lease.
 Contents of a lease would also depend on the industry and the asset under review.
-A residential property lease, plant and machinery lease, a car lease, or music system lease will be different because the asset involved is completely different from each other in terms of its importance and costs.
+A residential property lease, plant and machinery lease, a car lease, or music system lease will be different because the asset involved is entirely different from each other in terms of their importance and costs.

 Particulars of the Parties

-Lessor and Lessee are required to state clearly, their names and addresses.
-Third party information should also be included in case of leveraged lease, tripartite agreement etc.
+Lessor and Lessee need to clearly state their names and addresses.
+Third-party information should also be included in case of a leveraged lease, tripartite agreement, etc.

 Description of the Asset

-Name and identification of the asset with its information on economic or domestic usage.
-Name of the manufacturer, capacity etc in the case of a big plant or machinery.
+Name and identification of the asset with its economic or domestic usage information.
+Name of the manufacturer, capacity, etc., in the case of a giant plant or machinery.
 Complete address and covered area in case of a residential property.

 Primary Period, Effective Date and Renewal

-Period of the lease should be mentioned in this clause with its clause on renewal after the primary period.
-The effective date and time of the beginning and ending of the lease agreement to be written here.
+The lease period should be mentioned in this clause with its clause on renewal after the primary period.
+The effective date and time of the beginning and end of the lease agreement are to be written here.

 Initial / Security Deposit, Lease Rental and Payment Terms

-In this point, an amount of initial deposit should be cited with clarification on whether the security deposit is interest bearing or interest-free.
-Lease rental is mentioned with the mode of payment, (NEFT/RTGS, Cheque, Wire Transfer etc.) currency of payment, and frequency of payments etc. Penalty information in case the lease rental is not paid on time.
-Advance rent, if payable and the procedure of adjustment in further payments.
+At this point, an amount of initial deposit should be cited with clarification on whether the security deposit is interest-bearing or interest-free.
+Lease rental is mentioned with the mode of payment (NEFT/RTGS, Cheque, Wire Transfer, etc.), the currency of payment, frequency of payments, etc. Penalty information in case the lease rental is not paid on time.
+Advance rent, if payable, and the adjustment procedure in further payments.
 Rent escalation clause and the conditions under which it can be exercised.

 Warranty information is cited with its scope and validity.

-In most of the long term leases, the ownership of the asset is transferred.
-But, it is not necessary as it depends on this clause agreed between the lessor and lessee.
+In most long-term leases, the ownership of the asset is transferred.
+But, it is not necessary as it depends on this clause agreed between the Lessor and Lessee.

 Equipment Delivery and Installation

-Delivery and installation of equipment at the starting of the lease and at the end of the lease has to be revealed in advance.
-It is because the delivery of a big plant or machinery is a costly affair.
+Delivery and installation of equipment at the start of the lease and the end of the lease have to be revealed in advance.
+It is because delivering a big plant or machinery is a costly affair.

 Repair and Alteration

-Clarification with respect to services like repair and alteration needs to be done because it may pose problems between the parties in case such a requirement arises.
+Clarification concerning services like repair and alteration needs to be done because it may pose problems between the parties if such a requirement arises.

-Is the lessee allowed to sub-lease the asset if he is not able to use the asset for any reason.
+It answers questions like is the lessee allowed to sub-lease the asset if he cannot use the asset for any reason.

 Can the asset be surrendered during the period of the lease?
 If yes, what penalties will be charged?

-In the case of default in the payment of lease rentals, what are the circumstances and what are the steps that can be taken by the lessor.
+In the case of default in the payment of lease rentals, what are the circumstances, and what steps can the lessor take.

 Details of arbitration should be mentioned in case such a situation arises even after the careful drafting of the agreement.